pollyweb-org/pollyweb-docs/8 📜 Manifests/👥 nlweb.org/{codes}/MSG/🧩 Mgs.md

             format: hostname
             example: any-domain.com
             description: >
-              Tipically, the domain that sent the message, except if sent by a wallet.
+              Typically, the domain that sent the message, except if sent by a wallet.
               Wallets either:
                 a) send their WalletID to brokers and notifiers, or
                 b) sent their brokers domain to everyone else.